 The MISF that receives an MIS_Push_Certificate response message generates this primitive to indicate the status of the credential inspection.

 Effect on receipt

-If CertificateStatus is success, then it indicates the device is capable of receiving signed multicast messages.
+If CertificateStatus is “Certificate Valid”, then it indicates to the MIS User that a receiver of the MIS_Push_Certificate request message is capable of receiving signed multicast messages.